-19.6.
+19.7.
 Returning to work

-You must return to work on the Expected Return Date.
-You may be able to return later than the Expected Return Date if you request annual vacation, which will be at our discretion.
+You must return to work on the Expected Return Date unless you tell us otherwise.
+If you wish to return to work earlier than the Expected Return Date, you must give us eight weeks' prior notice of the date.
+It is helpful if you give this notice in writing.
+You may be able to return later than the Expected Return Date if you request annual leave or parental leave, which will be at our discretion.